rhmoller/stubit/README.md

 # Creating a new project template

-A template is simply a folder below TEMPLATE_FOLDER containing all the files required for a projet of the given type.
+A template is simply a folder below the templates folder containing all the files required for a project of the given type.

 An optional stubit.json file can be placed in the folder, if you need to ask additional questions, or substitute variables into template files.